 Provides an overview of the research process and utilization of current nursing research in evidence-based practice.
 Issues of scientific merit and relevance of research to clinical practices will be explored.
 Emphasis is placed on the role of research in clinical problem solving, practice, and evaluation.
-Prerequisites: MATH 2403, PSYC 1003, and all 3000 level nursing courses or instructor's permission.
-Course rotation: Fall.
+Prerequisites: MATH 2403 with a minimum grade of C, COMM 2103 with a minimum grade of C, and all 3000 level nursing courses with minimum grades of C. Course rotation: Fall.